boostkpi/boostkpi.github.io/_posts/2023-09-19-BoostKPI-optimizes-LTV-to-CAC-continuously.md

 toc: false
 ---

-# Why the LTV to CAC Ratio is Crucial and How BoostKPI Helps You Master It

 If you're running a consumer startup, you've probably heard about the LTV to CAC ratio.
 It's one of the most important metrics for businesses to understand and optimize.

 ## What is the LTV to CAC Ratio?